The Soldier's Details

 Above: Henry Quinn Robinson was active in the Wooroloo Community.

 Above: those from 2/4th Syd and Harold Clayden and Noel Banks.
+Noel Banks and John Robinson were close mates and it is believed both belonged to shooting clubs.
 Chairman of Mundaring Road Board is John’s father, Harry Quinn Robinson.
 He continued in this role for 20 years or so.

 In his book “Colour Patch” History of the 2/4th – Murray Ewen has quoted John’s above speech on P.761.
 John’s writing is very patriotic and moving.
 He asks us to never forget our flag, to preserve the ideals and freedom for which those who did not return died for, and remain in foreign lands, to care for the bereaved and together we must maintain the spirit of co-operation learnt during the war.
 In today’s world we may well have misplaced some of John’s words of wisdom!